 They are still used for formulations of capsules, powders, ointments, topical creams, liquid formulations.
 The mortar and pestle are mostly made of porcelain, while the handle of the pestle can be wooden.

-The mortar and pestle pharmacy logo was widely used in for a long period of time in Britain and European midland.
-It is still used in Scotland, and the United States.
+The mortar and pestle pharmacy logo was widely used in for a long period in Britain and European midland.
+It is still used in Scotland and the United States.
 Another variation of the mortar and pestle is used in the Scandinavia.

 The Green Cross